 When your cargo fills more than half of a container, it starts being cost-effective; then consider that your cargo won’t share the container with other companies’ products, and the decision is even clearer.

-By booking an LCL shipping when filling less than half of the container, you will get the lowest possible price when shipping containers to India.
+By booking an LCL shipping when filling less than half of the container, you will get the lowest possible price when sending cargo to India.
 Nevertheless, you will probably want to prevent your cargo from being exposed to other traders’ products; in that case, FCL will be your best choice.

 However, if your cargo volume can’t fill up half of a container and you are not concerned for sharing the container, we suggest choosing “groupage”; you will share the container with other traders, but you will pay only for the space used by your cargo.